 New York City

-For the eleventh consecutive year, the Alley Theatre is providing young aspiring playwrights the chance to improve and expand their writing skills in its summer program, Houston Young Playwrights Exchange (HYPE).
-Six plays by local teens have been selected to undergo development in a professional forum, guided by the Alley’s staff, with the program culminating in a three-day public showcase of their work as staged readings.
-This year’s participants have written plays ranging in subject matter from Adam and Eve to narcolepsy to nut farmers in a rural Asian village.
-Their styles vary from lighthearted comedy to dramatic thriller.
+For the tenth consecutive year, the Alley Theatre is providing young aspiring playwrights the chance to improve and expand their writing skills in its summer program Houston Young Playwrights Exchange (HYPE).
+Six plays by local teens have been selected to undergo development in a professional forum guided by the Alley’s staff, with the program culminating in a three-day public showcase of their work as staged readings.
+This year’s participants have written plays ranging in subject matter, including topics on the importance of family and the complexities of human nature.
+Their styles vary from a hilarious comedy to an engaging drama.

 Plays featured in the Alley’s Houston Young Playwrights Exchange 2006 include:

 Series A: Friday, August 4th at 7:30 PM and Saturday, August 5th at 2:30 PM

 Finding herself at a personal crossroad, Mandy is flooded with memories of her best friend from high school, Drake.
 Mandy must learn how to move on to a new life while honoring the memory of a life-shaping friendship.

 By Barbara LeBanks, age 16

 Anna is a determined sixteen-year-old who wants to become a magazine writer.
 She has the support and encouragement of her boyfriend, but seeks a loving relationship with her alcoholic mother.